Master of Teaching—Special Education (Online)

 - Paraprofessionals in general curriculum SPED classrooms who want to earn their professional teaching licenses

 - Teachers in general curriculum SPED classrooms who need to convert a provisional license to a professional license and want to earn a master's degree while doing so

 - Recent college graduates who have determined that working in a Special Education classroom is the right career move

 The UVA School of Education and Human Development K-12 tuition discount applies to those currently working in K-12 education.
 Tuition Information

 Check out our Special Education Northern Virginia Advising Guide for a comprehensive list of program offerings, requirements, and resources.

-Other Special Education Pathways at Curry
+Other Special Education Pathways

 Students interested in our Charlottesville-based program should visit our Special Education on-grounds program page.

 Teachers who hold a professional license and wish to add the special education endorsement can do so by taking our Special Education - General Curriculum Add-on course series.
 This course series can also be applied toward a Master of Education in Curriculum and Instruction.